January 11, 2021 – A series of shut downs, and FBI warnings

 Shortly before 5 PM, Pence declines to enact the 25th, and the House passes their impeachment resolution a short time later.
 The NYT reports that McConnell may be amenable to impeachment because it will make it easier to purge Trump from the GOP.
 House Minority Leader McCarthy seems to be leaning in that direction as well.
 I’m now waiting for their respective walk-backs…

 We’ve had 2″ of rain in the last 24 hours, with more on the way.
 The news is raining even harder, you could drive a truck through today’s fire hose.
-Unable to capture further events, I turn to the Crow Cap, which I finish after a third do-over.
+Unable to capture further events, I turn to the custom order in progress, which I finish after a third do-over.

 January 13, 2021 – A Clear and Present Danger